 Who doesn’t love the smell of freshly baked bread?
-And what is more delicious than the smell of a freshly baked sourdough loaf?
-We certainly can’t think of anything better!
+And what could be any more delicious than the smell of a freshly baked sourdough loaf of bread?
+It would certainly be difficult to think of anything much better!

-It’s a great way to get into baking if you have never tried before, and you will certainly be able to find some great local events where you can show off your attempts at bread and can sample some from the pros!
+It’s a great way to get into baking, even for those who have never tried it before.
+In addition, it may even be possible to find some great local events where there is an opportunity to show off those attempts at bread and can sample some from the pros!

 History Of Sourdough September